What is commercial property?

 Small operation, low cost: flat-rate transport expenses

 Tomas is an IT specialist who runs his business while working.
 He uses the car only occasionally – once a month he drives to a client meeting, occasionally he drives to a training session.
 His monthly expenses do not exceed CZK 2,000.
-At the same time, he sometimes drives his children in the car to after-school clubs.
+At the same time, he sometimes drives his children to clubs in the car.

 Tomáš can claim CZK 4 000 per month as a reduced flat rate without keeping a logbook – even if he only drives half of this amount per month.
 He avoids receipts, petrol tickets and consumption calculations.
 In addition, he can be sure that private use does not matter for one car.